 Armed with this prework, we were then able to create a change project with the following elements using the Influencer Model:

 Was this a perfectly executed change project?
-Of course not, but I’m certain that if we had not used this model to plan and implement the change, we would have had far less success and be much further behind than we are now.
-Today, 9 months later, we are seeing the vital behaviors demonstrated consistently and beginning to further utilize the feature set of our new technology platform.
+Of course not, but I’m certain that if we had not used this change management project plan and implemented the change, we would have had far less success and be much further behind than we are now.
+Today, a couple of years on, we are seeing the outcomes of a successful change management plan.
+We continue to have vital behaviours demonstrated consistently and have begun to further utilize the feature set of our new technology platform.

 Comment below: What are your experiences with change projects, both successes and failures?